 Eleven pipers piping, oh my!
 I can’t promise you pipers piping, but I can promise you will love this piping hot Amaretto Mulled Wine recipe to keep you warm for outdoor caroling, sleigh rides, and other chilly holiday events!

 Amaretto Mulled Wine

 If you’ve ever been to Europe during the holidays, especially to one of the many Christmas markets, you are probably familiar with Glühwein (Germany), or Vin Chaud (France), a hot mulled wine.
 Similar to sangria, but served hot, mulled wine is red or white wine seasoned with cinnamon, cloves, nutmeg, and other spices, and slowly “stewed” with fresh fruit and fruit juices, and brandy or other liqueur.

-This version has amaretto in it, which pairs perfectly with the fruit and mulling spices in the wine.
+This holiday drink has amaretto in it, which pairs perfectly with the fruit and mulling spices in the wine.
 Amaretto mulled wine is a great way to use those bottles of wine you were “gifted” that are not necessarily drinkable on their own (if you know what I mean) but make a wonderful hot spiced wine!
-I make a batch of this in the slow cooker every year for Christmas or New Years Eve parties and it is always a crowd favorite!
+I make a batch of this in the slow cooker every year for festive Christmas or New Years Eve parties and it is always a crowd favorite!